AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 comparison with the standard model.
 The temporary very short

-provides an opportunity to solve a number of cosmological
+to solve a number of cosmological problems, before

-problems that were standard. the model of the hot universe until
+model of the hot universe was until recently powerless.

-separated from the other interactions, the matter of the
+interaction should be separated from the other interactions, the

-seconds; during this extremely short time, the dimensions
+during this extremely short time, the dimensions of the universe

 Above all, the inflationary